-- For Microsoft Windows 7 (64-bit), U.S.A. version: MATLAB version 2011b (64-bit) or 2014a (64-bit) - For Microsoft Windows 7 (32-bit) U.S.A. version: MATLAB version 2009a (32-bit)
+For Microsoft Windows 7 or 10 (64-bit), U.S.A. version: MATLAB version 2011b or 2014a (Preferred version) or 2016a (64-bit)

 Follow the instructions provided with MATLAB to install, activate, and verify the software opens and runs.

 NOTE.
 MATLAB must be installed and activated before installing OMA.
 Do not install the rest of the software until you have confirmed that MATLAB runs and is activated.